RobertGauld/gandi_v5/README.md

   * 2.7.0 - 2.7.2
   * 3.0.0
   * truffleruby 20.1.0 - 20.2.0

+This gem doesn't yet support the following versions of ruby, although hopefully it soon will.

-* jruby, once it's reached parity with ruby 2.6.x
+* jruby - not yet at parity with ruby 2.6.x
-* rubinius, once it's reached parity with ruby 2.6.x
+* rubinius - not yet at parity with ruby 2.6.x

 ## Gandi V5